zuzia-dev/Easybox-904xDSL-repo-source/README.md

 - Network 5 GHz - SSID: EasyBOX-5GHz
 - Network 2.4 GHz - SSID: EasyBOX-2GHz
 - Default password: WiFipassword
 > NOTICE: Do not use LuCI for wireless configuration!
-All Wi-Fi settings must be made in the command line:
+Change the default SSID, password or channel number using vi or mcedit:
 ```
 mcedit /etc/config/wireless
 ```